kinode-dao/kinode-book/src/files.md

 # Files

-### VFS
+## VFS

 The primary way to access files within your node is through the VFS [API](./apis/vfs.md).
-It tries to map over the functions of std::fs as clearly as possible, adding some capabilties checks on paths and some combinatory actions.
+It tries to map over the functions of std::fs as clearly as possible, adding some capabilities checks on paths and some combinatory actions.

 They exist within the "/vfs" folder within your home node, and files are grouped by `package_id`.
-An example part of your vfs might look like this:
+An example part of your VFS might look like this:

 ```
 .